Cosmicflows-4: FP Distances to Early-type Galaxies

 \subsection{FP with SDSS Photometry and Spectroscopy}

-A new addition to the \textit{Cosmicflows} program is the Sloan Digital Sky Survey (SDSS) peculiar velocity catalog \citep{2022MNRAS.515..953H}.
+A new addition to the \textit{Cosmicflows} program is the SDSS peculiar velocity catalog \citep{2022MNRAS.515..953H}.
 Containing a total of 34,059 objects, it is currently the largest single source of extragalactic distance measurements available.
-It also contributes, along with a modest number of supernova observations, the most distant objects in the \textit{Cosmicflows-4} catalogue, extending up to a maximum CMB-frame redshift of $z_{\mathrm{CMB}}=0.1$.
+It also contributes, along with a modest number of supernova observations, the most distant objects in the \textit{Cosmicflows-4} catalog, extending up to a maximum cosmic microwave background (CMB)-frame redshift of $z_{\mathrm{CMB}}=0.1$.
 These measurements were made by combining public photometric data from SDSS Data Release 14 \citep{2018ApJS..235...42A} over a contiguous $\sim7,000\,\mathrm{deg}^{2}$ area with existing spectroscopic H$\alpha$ and velocity dispersion measurements \citep{2013MNRAS.431.1383T}.